DHTMLX/docs-spreadsheet/docs/localization.md

     lt: "Less than",
     leq: "Less or equal to",
     eq: "Is equal to",
-    neq:"Is not equal to",
+    neq: "Is not equal to",
     ib: "Is between",
     inb: "Is not between",

     none: "None",
-    empty: "Empty",
     value: "Value",
     values: "By values",
     condition: "By condition",
     and: "And",

+    blank: "(Blank)",

     // Buttons
     cancel: "Cancel",